Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Protein distribution prediction under technical noise using a piecewise deterministic approach

 Note that the assumption of large $V$ is akin to taking the macroscopic limit of the system.
 Note also that this implies that the mean and variance of the observed and actual distributions are related by

-Comparing with the relationships derived from the discrete model (Eq. \eqref{meantrans1}-\eqref{vartrans1}), we see that the Laplace approximation gives the correct mean but the variance is only approximately correct provided the Fano factor of the actual distribution satisfies the inequality $FF_{y} = \sigma_y^2/\mu_y \gg (1-p)/p$.
-Fano factors of actual distributions are typically in the range $1-10$ \cite{taniguchi2010quantifying,} and hence Eq. \eqref{Papprox} is only a useful approximation provided $p$ is not too small.
+Comparing with the exact relationships derived from the discrete model (Eq. \eqref{meantrans1}-\eqref{vartrans1}), namely $\mu_x=p\mu_y$ and $\sigma_x^2=p^2\sigma_y^2+p(1-p)\mu_y$, we see that the Laplace approximation gives the correct mean.
+However, the variance in Laplace's approximation neglects the observation-induced noise $p(1-p)\mu_y$.
+Thus, Eq. \eqref{Papprox} is only approximately correct, provided that the Fano factor of the actual distribution satisfies the inequality

+Fano factors of actual distributions are typically in the range $1-10$ \cite{taniguchi2010quantifying}, and hence Eq. \eqref{Papprox} is only a useful approximation provided $p$ is not too small.
 The framework above for a single protein species can be straightforwardly generalized to the case of $N$ proteins.
 The observation kernel (Eq. \eqref{varconcdist}) becomes a multivariate normal distribution with the mean $\vec{\mu} = (p_1 y_1, \ldots, p_N y_N)$ and the covariance matrix~$\Sigma$.
-Since we assume that observations of protein $i$ and $j$ are independent, $\Sigma$ becomes diagonal with $\Sigma_{ii} = p(1-p)y_i$; then $\phi(\vec{x} | \vec{y}, \vec{p}) = \Pi_{i=1}^N \phi(x_i| y_i, p_i)$.
+Since we assume that observations of protein $i$ and $j$ are independent, $\Sigma$ becomes diagonal with $\Sigma_{ii} = p_i(1-p_i)y_i$/V; then $\phi(\vec{x} | \vec{y}, \vec{p}) = \Pi_{i=1}^N \phi(x_i| y_i, p_i)$.
 This allows us to repeat the calculations above and obtain the approximation for the joint pdf of observed protein concentrations $P(\vec{x}, t)$:

 where $x_i$ and $p_i$ are the observed concentration and the capture probability for the $i$-th protein species, respectively.
 Hence, it follows that the derivatives of $Q(\vec{y},t)$ and $P(\vec{x},t)$ are related as follows: $\pdv*{Q}{t} = \left(\Pi_i p_i \right) \pdv*{P}{t}$, $\pdv*{}{y_i} = p_i \pdv*{}{x_i}$.
 Using these relationships and Eq. \eqref{ChK}, we can write the Chapman-Kolmogorov equation for the distribution of the observed protein concentration $P(\vec{x}, t)$: